Bellman Residual Minimization for Control: Geometry, Stationarity, and Convergence: CBR tabular case

 Non-differentiability occurs precisely on the tie set $\{ Q \in {\mathbb R}^{|{\cal S} \times {\cal A}|}:Q(1,1) = Q(1,2)\}$ because of the max operator.
 For a (possibly stochastic) policy $\beta$, we can represent

-where $e_s\in {\mathbb R}^{|{\cal S}|}$ is the standard basis vector where its $s$-th element is one and zeros otherwise.
-Moreover, since both state-action pairs transit back to $1$, the tabular transition matrix from state-action to next-state is
+where $e_s\in {\mathbb R}^{|{\cal S}|}$ is the standard basis vector whose $s$-th element is one and whose other elements are zero.
+Moreover, since both state-action pairs transition back to $1$, the tabular transition matrix from state-action to next-state is

 Therefore, $P{\Pi ^\beta}$ is given as

 which is row-stochastic for every $\beta(1|1) \in[0,1]$, and

 The Clarke subdifferential of the CBR objective is